 ICE operates as a component of the Department of Homeland Security, with nationwide field offices and detention facilities supporting its enforcement mandate.
 The agency utilizes a mix of federal procurement vehicles, including GSA schedules, DHS acquisition programs, and interagency contracts, to meet its operational requirements across multiple jurisdictions.

-Recent U.S. Immigration And Customs Enforcement Contracts
+Search all U.S. Immigration And Customs Enforcement contracts